Sathyapranavi/excel-superstore-sales-dashboard/README.md

 # Superstore Sales Dashboard (Excel Project)

+## Project Overview
-This project analyzes the Superstore dataset using Microsoft Excel.
+This project analyzes the Superstore dataset using Microsoft Excel to generate insights on sales and profit performance.

 ## Tools Used
 - Microsoft Excel